bocoup/webpack-workshop/content/00-core/01-introduction-to-webpack/content/00-intro-to-webpack.md

 ### Excercise: Dev Server

 ???
-In the next section we will cover a short history of module bundlers, this thing called "M.E.CH.A" which isn't as cool as it sounds (heh), and the basic configuration for webpack and dev server.
+In the first section we will cover a short history of module bundlers, this thing called "M.E.CH.A" which isn't as cool as it sounds (heh), and the basic configuration for webpack and dev server.

-This section will take about 35 minutes
+(This section will take about 40 minutes)